nesnass/enableffs.github.io/README.md

 <enable-video vididlc="enable-1000" vididyt="AZhcZ7AILf0" cclang="en" localmode="localmode"></enable-video>
 ```

-* vididlc:      the filename of the local video file (NOTE: this will also load the matching poster and subtitles)
+* vididlc:      the filename of the local video file (NOTE: this will also load the matching poster and subtitles), see exmaple below:

 ```txt
 - vididlc:            enable-1000